Testing mean and variance by e-processes: Best p- and e-variables for one data point

-We begin by considering the simple setting where one data point $X$ is available, from which we will build a p-variable or e-variable for the hypothesis.
-Although it may be unconventional to test based on one observation, there are several situations where this construction becomes useful. \begin{enumerate} \item Testing by betting: To construct an e-process, one needs to sequentially obtain one e-value from each observation (or a batch of observations).
-This is the main setting in the current paper. \item Testing multiple hypotheses: One observation is obtained for each hypothesis, and p-values or e-values for each of them are computed and fed into a multiple testing procedure such as that of \cite{BH95}; this setting is particularly relevant for e-values as in \cite{WR22}.
-Even if for some hypotheses there is only one data point, a p-value or e-value (even moderate, say $e=0.8$ or $e=1.2$) from this hypothesis may be useful for the overall testing problem; see \cite{IWR23} where e-values are used as weights, so $e=0.8$ or $e=1.2$ matters. \item Testing a global null: One may first obtain a p-value or e-value for each experiment and then combine them to test the global null, as in meta-analysis; see \cite{VW20, VW21} and the references therein. \end{enumerate} E-values are relevant for all of the three contexts, and p-values are relevant for the second and the third contexts.
+We begin by considering the simple setting where one data point $X$ is available, from which we build a p-variable or e-variable for the hypothesis.
+Although it may be unconventional to test based on one observation, there are several situations where this construction becomes useful. \begin{enumerate} \item Testing by betting: To construct an e-process, one needs to sequentially obtain one e-value from each observation, or a batch of observations.
+This is the main setting in the current paper. \item Testing multiple hypotheses: One observation is obtained for each hypothesis, and p-values or e-values for each of them are computed and fed into a multiple testing procedure such as that of \cite{BH95}; this setting is particularly relevant for the procedure of \cite{WR22} based on e-values, which yields false discovery rate control under arbitrary dependence.
+Even if for some hypotheses there is only one data point, a p-value or e-value, even moderate, say $e=0.8$ or $e=1.2$, from this hypothesis may be useful for the overall testing problem; see \cite{IWR24} where e-values are used as weights, so $e=0.8$ or $e=1.2$ matters. \item Testing a global null: One may first obtain a p-value or e-value for each experiment and then combine them to test the global null, as in meta-analysis; see \cite{VW20, VW21} and the references therein. \end{enumerate} E-values are relevant for all of the three contexts, and p-values are relevant for the second and the third contexts.

-Throughout, we make the assumption that a larger value of $X$ indicates stronger evidence against the null; this is intuitive because we are testing the mean less or equal to $\mu$ in \eqref{eq:maintest2}.
-This means that a p-variable is a decreasing function of $X$ and an e-variable is an increasing function of $X$ (always in the non-strict sense).
+We will focus on p-variables, which are decreasing functions of $X$, and e-variables, which are increasing functions of $X$.
+Thus, a larger value of $X$ indicates stronger evidence against the null; this is intuitive because we are testing the mean less or equal to $\mu$ in \eqref{eq:maintest2}.
+This assumption on p-variables and e-variables will be made throughout the rest of the paper.

 \begin{remark} In the contexts of multiple testing and sequential e-values, the dependence among several e-values or p-values obtained is preserved from the dependence among the data points, if the monotonicity assumption above holds.
 This will be helpful when applying statistical methods based on dependence assumptions; see \cite{BY01} for the BH (\cite{BH95}) procedure with positive dependence and \cite{CRW22} for BH with negative dependence.
 Both concepts of dependence are preserved under monotone transforms. \end{remark}